K-Hilman/lique.github.io/README.md

 A language learning application from android, ported to web-format for greater versatility.

-This web-site is under progress.
+<del>This web-site is under progress. </del>.
 It is built as an optimization effort of the original LiQue Android Application (https://k-hilman.github.io/lique.html)
+I am no longer working on this project, please download the lique.apk to test the app, but I provide no warranty that it is working.

 The LiQue Android Application is an app designed to help beginners in learning English.